 Also, fine particles could be emitted straight as well as formed from gaseous emissions (sulfur dioxide or nitrogen oxides).
 Ozone that represents a transparent gas without any color, is created during the cooperation of emissions of nitrogen oxides and vaporizing natural compounds.

 - A nationwide health concern before EPA phased out guide in motor mechanism gasoline under Clean Air Act jurisdiction, now meets nationwide air quality standards except in areas near certain big industries.
-Lead is associated with neurological effects in children, such as behavioral problems, knowledge deficits and lowered IQ, and high blood pressure and heart sickness in adults.
+Lead is legal drugs that get you high associated with neurological effects in children, such as behavioral problems, knowledge deficits and lowered IQ, and high blood pressure and heart sickness in adults.

 - The whole country meets the carbon monoxide air quality standards, chiefly because of emissions standards for new motor vehicles under the Clean Air Act.